 The Feather Thief by Kirk W. Johnson: This bizarre, true crime-story takes place in June 2009, when Edwin Rist, a 20-year-old American flutist studying at the Royal Academy of Music, stole historically valuable feathers from the Museum of Natural History in Tring, near London3.
 This book is a page-turner to the very end as it deep-dives into an industry one would never suspect as worthy of grand theft.
 An absorbing, clever, wonderful story.

 Educated: A Memoir by Tara Westover: This memoir is both horrifying and inspiring but also entirely engaging from the first page to the last.
-I was curious about this book, thinking it was a rant on homeschooling – but could not have been further from the truth.
+I was curious about this book, but hesitated, thinking it was a rant on homeschooling (it is not).
 American author, Tara Westover triumphs in spite of her zero education, insane-dysfunctional family, and extreme poverty.4

-The Choice: Embrace the Possible by Dr. Edith Eva Eger: One of the last remaining Holocaust survivors, Dr. Edith Egar is a wonder.
-This memoir is simultaneously tragic and beautiful while also a therapeutic guide to humanity.
+The Choice: Embrace the Possible by Dr. Edith Eva Eger: One of the last remaining Holocaust survivors, Dr. Eger is a wonder.
+Her memoir is simultaneously tragic and beautiful while also a therapeutic guide to humanity.
 Just when you think she cannot possibly remain positive – even after surviving Auschwitz – she literally writes the book on human suffering, forgiveness as a choice, and how we heal through our pain.
-This book is extraordinary, each chapter a gift.5
+This book is extraordinary; each chapter a gift.5

 Books are the plane, and the train, and the road.
 They are the destination and the journey.
 They are home.– Anna Quindlen